hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 (openmpi-hvd) nid001140>$ mpirun -np 4 python train_hvd.py
 ```

-## Submitting and Monitoring a Horovod batch job
+## Submitting and Running a Horovod batch job
 1. edit a batch job script running on 2 nodes with 4 GPUs each.
 Please refer to [Running Jobs on Perlmutter](https://docs.nersc.gov/systems/perlmutter/running-jobs/) for some examples of slurm job scripts.
 ```
 perlmutter:login15>$ cat horovod_batch.sh